-The NNSA/NA-121.1, Nuclear Explosive Safety Division, is the sponsor for the Nuclear Explosive Safety Study Qualification Standard.
-The sponsor is responsible for coordinating the development and/or review of the Functional Area Qualification Standard (FAQS) by subject matter experts to ensure that the technical content of the standard is accurate and adequate for Department-wide application for those involved in the Nuclear Explosive Safety Study program.
+The NNSA/NA-122.11, Nuclear Explosive Safety Branch, is the sponsor for the Nuclear Explosive Safety Study Qualification Standard.
+The sponsor is responsible for coordinating the development and/or review of the Functional Area Qualification Standard (FAQS) by subject matter experts to ensure that the technical content of the standard is accurate and adequate for Department-wide application for those involved in the Program.
 The sponsor, in coordination with the Federal Technical Capability Panel, is also responsible for ensuring that the FAQS is maintained current.